dfletcher/drupal-devcontainer/README.md

 # Drupal Devcontainer

 Full featured IDE for Drupal based on VSCode and Docker Desktop.
-Drupal and all system deps in a development container, project management tools, text editor, shell, version control, and preview all in one integrated environment.
+Drupal and all system deps in a development container, project management tools, text editor, debugger, shell, version control, and preview all in one integrated environment.

 ![Drupal Devcontainer in action](https://i.imgur.com/5l0Fbgq.png)